hphelion/documentation/devplatform/devplatform.install.md

 1. If your network uses a proxy, it may be necessary to set the proxy shell variable:

 		# export https_proxy=<ip address or url of http proxy>
-2. Optionally, you can specify the Username, Tenant, and Region.
+2. Run this command to prepare the installer and ensure prerequisites are met.
+By default: the Username and Tenant is "admin," and the Region is "regionOne."
+If necessary, you can specify the Username, Tenant, and Region.
 The defaults to use for this option are:
 	- **Username** = admin
 	- **Tenant** **name** = admin